PoCInnovation/Pool2022/Software/day03/Golang/README.md

 ## Step 8 - Server's bodyguard

+> This exercice is not usefull, please go the further step

 It's important to know what kind of data are sent to your API.
 This will help you to keep an API resilient and secured.